kyliel/microservice-polls/Readme.md

 	```

-3. **Set MySQL hostnmae and password as per your MySQL installation**
+3. **Set MySQL hostname and password as per your MySQL installation**

 	+ set `MYSQL_HOST` and `MYSQL_PASSWORD` environment variables as per your mysql installation(the username is `root`), see see `poll-app-web/src/main/resources/application.yaml` file for details.